 University of Auckland Research Masters Scholarships

-Find information about the University of Auckland Research Masters Scholarships, including how to apply and the eligibility requirements.
+Find information about the University of Auckland Research Masters Scholarship, including how to apply and the eligibility requirements.

 The University assesses your eligibility when you submit an Application for Admission.
 You will be advised of your eligibility once we have received your final grades and you have a firm offer of place for your chosen programme.